GabrielSamojlo/keyboard-dismisser/README.md

 Keyboard Dismisser is a simple library that allows you to dismiss keyboard by tapping anywhere outside it.

-Currently supported root layouts of activities or fragments are : CoordinatorLayout, LinearLayout and RelativeLayout.
+Currently supported root layouts of activities or fragments are : CoordinatorLayout, LinearLayout, RelativeLayout and ConstraintLayout.

 ![Demo](http://i.giphy.com/l3vRavNL0aQfL2tva.gif)